HomeDev GuideAPI Reference

 Important

-1. In Visual Studio, open web.config and add the following configuration under the episerver.framework section.
+2. Open web.config and add the following configuration under the episerver.framework section.

-Do not change the values for connectionStringName, because these are overwritten with the correct environment-specific values during deployment.
+Do not change the values for connectionStringName because these are overwritten with the correct environment-specific values during deployment.
 Optionally, you can change the container and topic names mysitemedia and MySiteEvents to names of your choice.
 The storage container name must be in lowercase, for example mysitemedia, for DNS compatibility.

 <blob defaultProvider="azureblobs">